nothing

 an inaccuracy or fuzziness, something that is missing within the fullness,

-Imperfection is the fundamental principle of all that is!
+Imperfection is the fundamental principle of all that exists!

 yy

-nothingA SOMETHING has always been there and causes a flaw in the NOTHING.
-Only a flaw makes it possible for the NOTHING to exist.
-For only the presence of a SOMETHING allows the NOTHING to be absent relative to anything.
+nothingA SOMETHING has always been there and causes a flaw in NOTHING.
+Only a flaw makes the existence of NOTHING possible.
+For only the presence of a SOMETHING enables NOTHING to be absent relative to something.

 as the most fundamental principle.